rthomasshz/nanopore_amplicon_based_sequencing/README.md

 * **Tool**: fastp v0.23.4
 * **Range**: 577–831 bp
 * **Script**: `05-fastp_fastq_processor.sh`
 * **Description:** Filter reads based on length using fastp, retaining only those within a specified range (e.g., between 577 and 831 base pairs).
 These thresholds can be adjusted as needed depending on the target amplicon size.
+Input files must correspond to the output of the previous step (Porechop, i.e., adapter-trimmed and chimera-free `.fastq` files).

 ```bash
 bash 05-fastp_fastq_processor.sh -i <input> -o <output> -r 577 -l 831